 Covers by Other Artists

 The Byrds decided to cover the song after Bob Dylan played the band his newly recorded Nashville Skyline album at band leader Roger McGuinn‘s house.
 (This account is disputed by some.)
-Producer Bob Johnson overdubbed a female choir on the version that was released as a single, supposedly without telling the group.
+Producer Bob Johnston overdubbed a female choir on the version that was released as a single, supposedly without telling the group.

 Dylan said about Wilson; “I love everything she does.”